h3rald/min/site/contents/download.md

 >
 > [$](class:prompt) cat myfile.min | min

+## Development Mode

+By default, when you execute a min program it is run in _production mode_ meaning that some of the runtime checks and validation on the stack items expected by quotations are _not_ performed, essentially to speed up execution a little bit.
+By contrast, when executing min code from the min shell, it will be executed in _development mode_, with all runtime checks and validations enabled.

+To enable development mode when executing a program, run min specifying the **-d** or **--dev** flag.

 ## Syntax Highlighting

 * If you are using [Vim](https://www.vim.org), a [min.vim](https://github.com/h3rald/min/blob/master/min.vim) syntax definition file is available in the min repo.